yulangz/rocketmq/RIP-21-logical-queue-abstraction-for-static-topic-and-fast-scale-out.md

 We will not improve the mechanism of queues rebalance.
 - Are there any limits of this proposal?
 Only newer clients with changes in this proposal will benefit.
+The behavior of ops is different between static topic and dynamic topic.
 # Changes
 ## Architecture